l0k18/docker-gentoo-steemd/README.md

 steemd is optimised this way, however.
 I may amend this in the future, but for now, this container is fully working and has a side benefit that following the commands inside the Dockerfile you can also build `steemd` to run on a Gentoo server.

+You may notice several shell and python scripts in the root of this directory, these are not fully documented yet but are used to monitor a witness's log file using SSH, and using the file `config` your primary and secondary keys and various other things, for the script `monitor.sh` to use for your specific keys. `config.py` contains configurations for the `switch.py` command which sends a broadcast of the update_witness command which is used to switch over in the event of a primary witness node going offline or ceasing to operate and update its log file.
+I will complete these soon, including instructions on installing the prerequisites they need.